CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpclient.md

 # Discover
-The bpbroker/bpclient suite is build to support discovery of service brokers located within the local broadcast domain.
+The bpbroker/bpclient suite is built to support discovery of service brokers located within the local broadcast domain.
 If the **bpbroker** service is running wihtin the same subnet as the **bpclient** tool there is no need for apriori knowledge of the bpbroker IP address.

 Since multiple broker services may exist within the same subnet the discovery protocol is tagged with a specific key.
-If the bpbroker contains that key in its key/value service registry it will reply.  bpclient returns the IP address of the first response it recieves.
+If the bpbroker contains that key in its
+[key/value service registry](#service) it will reply.  bpclient returns the IP address of the first response it recieves.
 To mitigate the risk of unauthorized discovery or
 (more likely) mutliple bpbrokers responding for the same service request and developing a split-brain scenario best practices are to use a unique key.
-For example if your application is `foo` you may tag one cluster `foo-cluster1` and anotehr `foo-cluster2`.
+For example if your application is `foo` you may tag one cluster `foo-cluster1` and another `foo-cluster2`.

 Linux bash:
 ```shell